Kanegraffiti/parsl/docs/userguide/configuring.rst

 .. note::
    The automatic packaging feature only supports packages installed via ``pip`` or ``conda``.
-   Importing from other locations (e.g. via ``$PYTHONPATH``) or importing other modules in the same directory is not supported.
+   Importing from other locations (e.g., via ``$PYTHONPATH``) or importing other modules in the same directory is not supported.

 Accelerators
 ------------

 Many modern clusters provide multiple accelerators per compute note, yet many applications are best suited to using a single accelerator per task.
-Parsl supports pinning each worker to difference accelerators using ``available_accelerators`` option of the :class:`~parsl.executors.HighThroughputExecutor`.
+Parsl supports pinning each worker to different accelerators using the ``available_accelerators`` option of the :class:`~parsl.executors.HighThroughputExecutor`.
 Provide either the number of executors (Parsl will assume they are named in integers starting from zero) or a list of the names of the accelerators available on the node.

 .. code-block:: python